COACH-D

 (1) If the sequence of the query protein (monomer only) is provided, the I-TASSER Suite or AlphaFold2 will be used to predict the query protein structure.

-(2.1) If the structure is a monomer, it will be processed by five individual methods (TM-SITE, S-SITE, COFACTOR, FINDSITE and ConCavity ) to predict the protein-ligand
+(2.1) If the structure is a monomer, it will be processed by five individual methods (TM-SITE, S-SITE, COFACTOR, FINDSITE and ConCavity ) to predict the protein-ligand binding pockets.
+Four of these methods make predictions by searching the query structure/sequence through the Q-BioLiP and BioLiP template libraries.

 (2.2) If the structure is a multimer, it will be processed by the quaternary-based method Q-SITE.